marano/blog/_posts/2014-01-22-how-do-i-test-a-application_controller-on-a-rails-app.markdown

 end
 {% endhighlight %}

-I showed only a few lines, but to our example it is ok.
-We need to focus on how the test are made, they are using `controller.send` to access a private method.
-It is a good practice to not test private methods, a private method is an implementation detail that should be hidden to the users of the class.
-If our private method is with big responsability and doing a lot of stuffs, so it is better extract this private methods to its own class.
-Lets refactor this specs!
+I showed only a few lines, but for our example it is ok.
+We need to focus on how the tests are made.
+They are using `controller.send` to access a private method.
+It is a good practice to not test private methods.
+A private method is an implementation detail that should be hidden to the users of the class.
+If our private method has big responsibility and doing a lot of stuffs, it is better to extract this private methods to its own class.
+Let's refactor these specs!

 ## Meet the anonymous controller

 The RSpec Rails have the [anonymous controller](https://www.relishapp.com/rspec/rspec-rails/docs/controller-specs/anonymous-controller) it is a nice way to test the application_controller.
-Lets do this
+Let's use it.

 ### The current_user

-The objective of the `current_user` method it is to return the current user if it is present or `nil` if we dont have a current user.
-Lets change the specs to use the anonymous controller.
+The objective of the `current_user` method it is to return the current user if it is present, or to return `nil` if we don't have a current user.
+Let's change the specs to use the anonymous controller.

 {% highlight ruby linenos %}
 describe ApplicationController do